matn7/Google-Platform-Notes/flashcard/Microservices.md

 7. Auth Server: Hey Client, User allowed you to access resources on his behalf.
 Here is AUTHORIZATION CODE.
 8. Client: Hey Auth Server, here are my Client ID, Client Secret & AUTHORIZATION CODE which shared in step 7.
 Please provide me a token.
-9. Auth Server: Auth Server replied, "Congratulations Buddy.
+9. Auth Server: Auth Server replied, "Congratulations.
 Your details are correct.
 Here is the end user access token.
 Don't misuse it.".
 10. Client: Client app trying to invoke '/bank/accounts/**' with the access token that it received during step 9.
 11. Spring Cloud Gateway: Gateway shared the received access token to the Auth Server to confirm whether it is valid or not.
 12. Auth Server: Auth Server confirmed back to the Gateway that the access token is valid.